dsc-hits/dsc-hits.github.io/gcpcrashcourse/README.md

-# Landing page to GCP Crash Course by DSC HITS
+# gcpcrashcourse
+Landing page for #GCPCrashCourse